MrSpoony/CLI-chess/README.md

 ## Controls
 You control the game within your console.
 You and your friend move your pieces with inputs in the format a1a2

 ## TODO
 ### Definetly wanting to add
-Add Rochade, Remis
+* Remis
-### What else I would like to add
+### What else I would like to add if I would have the time
-Better Commands (grep moves of specific piece), Multiplayer (maybe), computer as opponent, GUI
+* Better Commands (grep moves of specific piece)
+* Multiplayer
+* Computer as opponent
+* GUI (but probably not since it's a CLI-Chess project)

+## Done
+* Moving pieces
+* 'eating' pieces
+* not moving pieces when they set you in check
+* game ends when King is checkmated
+* rochade